On the extended T-system of type $C_3$: Special modules

-The special property of many modules listed in (\ref{need to prove to be special}) can be proved using the same arguments as in \S \ref{The case of Tkl0} using Theorem \ref{truncated} applied with a suitable choice of $U$ and $\mathcal{M}$.
+The special property of many modules in \ref{need to prove to be special} is proved using the same arguments as Section \ref{The case of Tkl0} by using Theorem \ref{truncated} and appropriate $U$ and $\mathcal{M}$.
 We list the modules and corresponding $m_+$, $U$, and $\mathcal{M}$ in the following table.

 {